 Data management and integration is key to solving these challenges by connecting the manufacturer’s supply chain management systems with those of their suppliers and partners.
 Data management and integration give manufacturers much-needed visibility and control over all of their supply chain processes such as procurement, manufacturing, storage, and logistics.

 Raw information coming from suppliers, partners, and even customers are also often composed of both structured and unstructured data which makes it even more difficult for enterprises to consume, analyze, and generate insights from these disjointed pieces of information.
 Proper data management and integration transform these raw information into compatible formats required by different supply chain management systems to ensure their seamless flow.

 Data management and integration address supply chain management challenges at the most basic level of the value chain and in every activity.
 Furthermore, providing visibility not only to manufacturers, but also to suppliers and partners can potentially improve trust and long-term relationships.

 A Powerful Data Management and Integration Tool for Manufacturers

 OpenText’s data solutions for the manufacturing industry enable manufacturers to overcome their supply chain challenges.
 They help enterprises globally manage and seamlessly integrate mission-critical data to improve efficiencies in forecasting, inventory management, material procurement, stock replenishment, order fulfillment, supply chain, and other key manufacturing processes.

-Contact us here to learn more about how OpenText can help you overcome your supply chain management challenges.
+Talk to an expert about how OpenText can help you overcome your supply chain management challenges.